 |R660 001 - R990 000||R114 300 + 27% above R660 000|

-|R990 001+||R203 400 + 36% above R990 000|
+|R990 0001+||R203 400 + 36% above R990 000|

-When applying the tax table to the lump sum amount, aggregation applies.
-This means that all previous retirement fund lump sums previously received are added together, resulting in a higher tax bracket.
+When applying the tax table to the lump sum amount, the rule of aggregation applies.
+This means that all previous retirement fund lump sums previously received are added together, which pushes you up into a higher tax bracket.

 - Retirement lump sums received after 1 October 2007,

 - Withdrawal lump sums received after 1 March 2009,

 - Severance benefit lump sums received after 1 March 2011.

 - Any lump sums received prior to these dates will not contribute towards aggregation.

 - The aggregation rule is supposed to discourage people from accessing their retirement funds early.